 Extra Scholarships for Students with a Disability

-Contact our Erasmus+ Coordinator to find out about extra scholarships that are available to you if you are a student with a disability interested in an Erasmus+ exchange.
+Contact our Coordinator of International Affairs to find out about extra scholarships that are available to you if you are a student with a disability interested in an Erasmus+ exchange.

 Before Your Exchange